AnnaAD/cgroup-benchmark/january-update.md

 - Turbo-Boost problems: previously, turbo-boost was being turned off via the intel_p folder, however, the experiments were being run on ARM CPUs on cloudlab, so thus, was not working.
 Switched experimentation to intel core nodes on cloudlab explicitly and the speed-ups with background work stopped!

+    - this was with 100x100 matrix multiplication as the server response task.
+    - with summing 100 numbers, the problem of slight speedup still occured with background noise (maybe more clients??).
+        - what is the minimal work required for this to be nessecary?

 - Switched to matrix multiplication implemented in C.